Trout Power

 Performing science the right way is expensive, and every little bit helps, so please consider making a donation.

-Sponsor a fin clip!
-On average a DNA sample costs approximately $60 per trout.
+On average a DNA sample costs approximately $30 per trout.

 Currently we are accepting donations via Facebook, Network For Good or a mailed check.